drodbourne/QA-Project/README.md

 <h4>Phase 2 - Design & coding of application</h4>

  Using methods learnt from training to create, read, update & delete data input from a webform by a user.
 Design database to store data.
 Coding was done using python.
+ The app is designed to allow user to create a fantasy football team & add players.

 <h3><u>ERD</u></h3>
 Showing the one to many relationshp between team and players.